-Christina Davies, PG Dip Counselling; BSc(Hons) Counselling; Reg MBACP
+Christina Davies, BSc(Hons) Counselling; Reg MBACP

-Christina Davies Counselling Practice offers you a high quality, caring, private counselling service.
-I am a Registered Member of the British Association for Counselling and Psychotherapy (MBACP), and abide by its Ethical Framework and Code of Conduct.
+I am an experienced Integrative Counsellor, and a Registered Member of the British Association for Counselling and Psychotherapy (MBACP), and abide by its Ethical Framework and Code of Conduct.

 I am passionate about offering clients a good experience of coming for counselling, just as I would expect for myself.

 My aim is to always support and guide you along the way, not to tell you what to do or what direction to take.
 Exploring your life can be a painful journey, you might want to stop and start a number of times before being able to go forward, and that's OK.
-The reward at the end will be worth it - even if you only change one aspect of your life, it will still be change, which in itself can lead to further change.
+The reward at the end will be worth it - even if you only change one aspect of your life, it will still be change, which in itself can lead to further change!

 “As soon as you trust yourself, you will know how to live” (Goethe)